cloudfoundry/php-buildpack/docs/binaries.md

 ## Binaries

 To reduce the time it takes for the buildpack to run and setup a usable environment, the buildpack makes use of precompiled binaries.
 For general use, these binaries are hosted on Amazon S3.
-If you're running on a public cloud like Pivotal Web Services or IBM Bluemix, you should be able to use these binaries without any problems and you probably do not need to read any further.
+If you're running on a public Cloud Foundry provider, you should be able to use these binaries without any problems and you probably do not need to read any further.
 If you are running in a private environment or if for security reasons you'd like to compile your own binaries, this document will explain what you need to do.

 ### Bundling Binaries With the Buildpack

 It is possible to bundle the required binaries with the buildpack.
 When doing this, the buildpack is self-contained and should have everything it needs to run.
-This is not possible if you're using a public CF instance that is run by someone else (e.g. Pivotal Web Services), however if you're running a private cloud then you can install the buildpack (see `cf create-buildpack`), which is a nice option as the installed buildpack is local and will not need to download anything from the internet.
+This is not possible if you're using a public CF provider, but if you're running a private cloud then you can install the buildpack (see `cf create-buildpack`), which is a nice option as the installed buildpack is local and will not need to download anything from the Internet.

 Here are the steps you would need to do this.